 Trent Reznor also isn’t the same person now that he was when he made The Downward Spiral, by his own account, and no longer resembles the figure at the center of those songs.
 “I like myself again.
 I’m able to have mature relationships,” he told Terry Gross in 2011.
 “And I think my art has gotten much better.”

 That final point is a matter of perspective.
 Certainly an album as monolithic as The Downward Spiral casts its shadow over everything he’s done since, though it’s hard to argue that recent records like the strange, saxophone-heavy Bad Witch aren’t among the most compelling, risk-taking Nine Inch Nails releases in years, let alone among his best.
 Still, The Downward Spiral remains Nine Inch Nails’ definitive primal scream, and the moment in which the twisted, experimental realm of industrial cannonballed into mainstream consciousness.
 Now, Nine Inch Nails’ mark can be heard throughout the expanse of contemporary heavy, alternative and underground music.
-You hear them in Chelsea Wolfe.
-You hear them in HEALTH, and the recent work of Daughters.
+You hear them in Chelsea Wolfe, and you hear them in HEALTH.
 Hell, on some level, you can even hear them in St. Vincent and Mitski.

 On The Downward Spiral’s highlight “I Do Not Want This,” Reznor screamed, “I want to do something that matters.”
 After 25 years, during a time when music feels its most insular, the industry is even more rudderless and precarious than its ever been and existential fear of global warming and financial collapse weigh heavier than any terror that thrills, The Downward Spiral still does.